Skip to content

 Our school prioritizes prevention by offering support and services to our students and their families.
 Some of our everyday efforts, the systems and strategies for supporting our students are listed below:

-• Positive Behavior Interventions and Support (PBIS) practices, including but not limited to school wide behavior expectations, school wide structure for addressing behavioral concerns, posters hung throughout the building with explicit expectations for specific areas (i.e.-Bathrooms, hallways, lunchroom, etc), explicit teaching of school wide and classroom rules, regular review of school rules.
+• Positive Behavior Interventions and Support (PBIS) practices, including but not limited to school wide behavior expectations, school wide structure for addressing behavioral concerns, posters hung throughout the building with explicit expectations for specific areas (i.e.-Bathrooms, hallways, lunchrooms, etc), explicit teaching of school wide and classroom rules, regular review of school rules (Be safe, responsible, be respectful, and BE KIND).

 • School Store/Astro Bucks–A school wide token economy system to reinforce students following school rules, being kind to others, helping around the school, etc. Once a month, students are able to visit our “School Store” and purchase a variety of items.
 Items are donated by faculty and staff, community members, and anonymous donors.

-• Student Leadership Opportunities–Secret Kindness Agents, Student Council, Safety Patrol
+• Student Leadership Opportunities–Secret Kindness Agents, Student Council

-• Our school uses Educator’s Handbook data management to identify students in need of additional support.
+• Our school uses Skyward and Panorama to identify students in need of additional support.

 • Our school provides access to District mental health and support resources through Student Services which includes the Jordan Family Education Center and Mental Health Access Program.